jamesheald/COIN/README.md

 ### Fitting the model to data

 The COIN model is fit to data by finding the parameters that minimise the negative log likelihood of the data.
-To estimate this objective via simulation, first define the paradigm and parameters, and then use the adaptation property to define the data:
+To estimate this objective via simulation, define the paradigm and parameters, and use the adaptation property to define the data:
 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
 The adaptation vector should contain one element per channel trial and be ordered by channel trial number.
-To estimate the objective, call the objective_COIN method on object obj:
+Call the objective_COIN method on object obj to estimate the objective:
 ```
 objective = obj.objective_COIN;
 ```